 The Senior Leadership Team (SLT) reviews and prioritizes addition and reduction recommendations, aligns requests with strategic directions and shares priorities with the Institutional Effectiveness Council.
 SLT provides guidance to the work of the Budget Committee (External) and communicates budget information to campus constituencies.

 Phase 2 / Approval of Proposed Budget by Budget Committee

-The Budget Committee consists of the 7 members of the Board of Directors and an equal number of community members.
+The Budget Committee consists of the 7 members of the Board of Education and an equal number of community members.
 The Budget Committee reviews the budget message and document, takes public comment, revises and approves the budget.